-The Group has paid or agreed to a portion of the premium in respect of a contract taken out by Brookfield Asset Management Inc. insuring the Directors and officers of Brookfield and its subsidiaries, which include the Company, against a liability.
+The Group has paid or agreed to a portion of the premium in respect of a contract taken out by BAM insuring the directors and officers of BAM and its subsidiaries, which includes the Company, against a liability.

 The Group has not otherwise, during or since the end of the financial year, except to the extent permitted by law, indemnified or agreed to indemnify an officer or auditor of the Company or of any related body corporate against a liability incurred as such an officer or auditor.